Uae President And President Of Nigeria Discuss Enhancing Cooperation

-ABU DHABI, 11th September, 2023 (WAM) -- President His Highness Sheikh Mohamed bin Zayed Al Nahyan today met with Bola Ahmed Tinubu, President of the Federal Republic of Nigeria, who is on a working visit to the UAE.
+The President, His Highness Sheikh Mohamed bin Zayed Al Nahyan, on Monday met with Bola Ahmed Tinubu, President of the Federal Republic of Nigeria, who is on a working visit to the UAE.

 The two sides also exchanged views on a number of regional and international developments of interest.